Spring and summer-like in flavor, these strawberry cupcakes with lemon swiss meringue buttercream are fun to make and refreshingly light!

 - 1 tbsp. lemon zest

-- Yellow food colouring (I used Wilton's Lemon Yellow.)
+- Yellow food coloring (I used Wilton's Lemon Yellow.)

 - In the bowl of a stand mixer, add the coconut oil, lemon zest and sugar.
 Beat until light and fluffy, about 5 min.
 Beat in the eggs one at a time, making sure to combine well before adding the next.
 Add vanilla extract, strawberry puree, and mix well.